shiyu-wangbyte/MM-PB-GB-SA_Benchmarks/README.md

 ## Overview

 This library contains:
-1. molecular structures of the article "MM/PB(GB)SA Benchmarks on Soluble Proteins and Membrane Proteins" in Membrane and
+1. molecular structures of the article "MM/PB(GB)SA Benchmarks on Soluble Proteins and Membrane Proteins" in Membrane and Water_soluble folders,
-2. and a tutorial of "Obtaining a gromacs topology with an off-center charge"
+2. a tutorial of "Obtaining a gromacs topology with an off-center charge".

-# Reference
+## Reference

 Costa, P. J. (2021).
 Transmembrane Anion Transport Mediated by Halogen Bonds: Using Off-Center Charges.
 Computational Design of Membrane Proteins.
 I. S. Moreira, M. Machuqueiro and J. Mourão.
 New York, NY, Springer US: 273-284.